-A new encyclical that is being written by Pope Francis will help address how to live out a vow of poverty in the modern world.
+A new encyclical that is being written by Pope Francis will help address how to live out a vow of poverty in the modern world, according to one cardinal.

 “How to define poverty is not easy today because it’s not a question of radical poverty,” Cardinal Prosper Grech, an Augustinian friar, told CNA Sept.
 3, “but an encyclical on poverty will help all religious orders to define how to really live poverty in our societies.”